 The classic Jaws theme does return for this outing but not composer John Williams, this time it falls to composer Alan Parker who does his best with the subject matter, but one can only polish a turd so much.
-In fact I’d say using the original Jaws theme hurt the film more than it helped as all it did was remind us of that much better film.
+In fact, I’d say using the original Jaws theme hurt the film more than it helped as all it did was remind us of that much better film.
 That this movie wasn’t the last in the series is the true mystery here.
-The critical response was universally negative and the box office returns for Jaws 3-D was $120 million less than the total lifetime gross of Jaws 2 and $400 million less than the original Jaws.
-Still it did manage to be number one at the Box Office when it was released back in 1983 so I guess Jaws: The Revenge was inevitable.
+The critical response was universally negative and the box office returns for Jaws 3-D were $120 million less than the total lifetime gross of Jaws 2 and $400 million less than the original Jaws.
+Still, it did manage to be number one at the Box Office when it was released back in 1983 so I guess Jaws: The Revenge was inevitable.

 Further Jaws 3-D Observations:

-• Sean Brody is king of the bar game “Stand-Off” Was this game ever an actual thing?
+• Sean Brody is the king of the bar game “Stand-Off” Was this game ever an actual thing?

 • Sharks continue to growl in this series.

 • People continue to talk while having scuba regulators in their mouths.

 • The shark is constantly seen swimming backwards even though it’s physically impossible for them to do so.

 • Kate rubs her bare around back and forth across the sick shark.
 This would result in the shark’s abrasive skin flaying the skin off Kate’s hand.

 • Why is a world-renowned nature photographer taking pictures in a park?